-Effective February 2022, as compensation for serving on the Board, each of our independent directors receives: (1) an annual cash fee of \$40,000; (2) an annual cash fee of \$17,000 for the Audit Committee Chair, an annual cash fee of \$12,500 for the Compensation Committee Chair and an annual cash fee of \$10,000 for the Nominating and Corporate Governance Committee Chair; and (3) annual cash fees for service as a non-Chair member of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of \$8,500, \$6,250 and \$5,000, respectively.
-Mr. Janney, our lead independent director, receives an additional \$24,000 per year.
-When our Board established the Science and Technology Committee and the Commercial Advisory Committee, it approved an annual cash fee of \$8,000 for the Chair of each committee and an annual cash fee of \$5,000 for non-chair members.
+For the fiscal year ended December 31, 2023, as compensation for serving on the Board, each of our independent directors was eligible to receive: (1) an annual cash fee of \$40,000 for serving as a member of our Board; (2) an annual cash fee of \$17,000 for the Audit Committee Chair, an annual cash fee of \$12,500 for the Compensation Committee Chair, and an annual cash fee of \$10,000 for the Nominating and Corporate Governance Committee Chair; and (3) annual cash fees for service as a non-Chair member of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of \$8,500, \$6,250 and \$5,000, respectively.
+Mr. Janney, our lead independent director, received an additional cash retainer of \$24,000.
+When our Board established the Science and Technology Committee and the Commercial Advisory Committee, it approved an annual cash fee for independent directors serving on those committees of \$8,000 for the Chair of each committee and an annual cash fee of \$5,000 for non-chair members.
+These cash fees are payable in quarterly installments on a prorated basis.
 We also reimburse our directors for reasonable travel and related fees and expenses incurred in connection with their participation in Board or Board committee meetings and other related activities, such as site visits in which they engage as directors.

-Our Board also approves an initial grant of options for 13,600 shares of our common stock for each director upon their initial election to the Board.
+For the fiscal year ended December 31, 2023, our independent director compensation program included an initial grant of options for 13,600 shares of our Common Stock for each director upon their initial election to the Board.
 Such initial option grant vests in 36 equal monthly installments starting on the first monthly anniversary of the grant.
-Our Board also approves an annual grant of options to each director for

-6,800 shares of our common stock following the annual stockholder meeting.
+Our 2023 independent director compensation program also included an annual grant of options to each independent director for 6,800 shares of our Common Stock following the annual stockholder meeting.
 Such annual option grant vests in 12 equal monthly installments starting on the first monthly anniversary of the grant.